*This post was sponsored by Worx Tools. All opinions are my own. This mandala for beginners tutorial was chosen by me for this sponsorship.

 This step for this mandala for beginners makes the previous step less daunting.
 Sanding the plywood over the mandala removed any excess paint that spilled over the carved areas.
 Think of it as the “eraser” for this step.

 The stain I chose was in the finish “American Chestnut.”
 You can use any stain that would work for this project.
-2 coats of stain were necessary for my project, but I could had added more to create a darker finish.
+2 coats of stain were necessary for my project, but I could have added more to create a darker finish.

 RELATED: My Denver 2020 Home Tour